Tweaked COVID boosters close but how much will they help?

 “What the administration is asking us to do is to accept this bivalent vaccine as significantly better” than another dose of today’s vaccine, he said.
 “It would be nice if there were data to support that.”

-Plus, antibodies wane over time.
-That's why protection against infection doesn't last as long as protection against serious illness, which depends on a different part of the immune system, its “memory” cells.
+But while FDA hasn't made a final decision, Marks said there's evidence that the updated boosters are safe and that waiting for more study of their effectiveness would risk another mutant appearing before they could roll out.

+They “essentially refresh the immune response,” he said.
+“Granted, it’s still a bit of a guess how long it will last but, this is doing our best.”

-Still, current shots are so outdated that an update makes sense, said Dr. Walter Orenstein of Emory University, a former vaccine director at the Centers for Disease Control and Prevention.
+Given how outdated the current shots are, an update makes sense, said Dr. Walter Orenstein of Emory University, a former vaccine director at the Centers for Disease Control and Prevention.
 While he’d like to see more data, he plans to get the new booster.

 WHO SHOULD GET AN UPDATED SHOT?